georgeanndata/georgeann-data-projects.github.io/_posts/insurance_fraud_detection.md

 **ROC-AUC**

-ROC-AUC is the measure across all possible thresholds.
+ROC-AUC score is how well the model did at predicting frauds as frauds and non-frauds as non-frauds.

 Logistic Regression: **72.88%**<br>
 Random Forest:  66.27%